TechSmith/ESLint/README.md

 ## Use
 - Install this package and eslint, e.g. `npm install --save-dev eslint-config-techsmith eslint`
 - Decide which ruleset is appropriate for you.
 If you're using TypeScript, you should use the `techsmith/ts` ruleset.
 For ES6 (or modern JS in general) you should use `techsmith/es6`.
 For old school JS, you can use the plain `techsmith` ruleset.
 The examples below are for the `techsmith/es6` ruleset, so substitute as appropriate.
-- Depending on which ruleset you use, you may need to install additional plugins to your dependencies.
-Once you go to run the eslint command, you may get an error like `ESLint couldn't find the plugin "eslint-plugin-prefer-arrow".` - fix this by installing the plugin, e.g. `npm install --save-dev eslint-plugin-prefer-arrow`.
-The reason why these depedencies aren't explicit dependencies of this package is that the plugins you'll need depends on the ruleset you use.
 - Create an `eslintConfig` entry in your package.json file referencing the TechSmith ESLint rules, e.g.:

 ```